Antari-yan/Introduction-Ansible/README.md

 It can also contain connection settings to override those in the inventory.
 You can also define settings like `become:` (default: false) to define if everything should be run with privilege escalation (sudo) or `gather_facts:` (default: true) to collect [facts](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_vars_facts.html#id3) which contain information about the target System like operating system, IP and more, or `serial:`to define how many Systems should be configured at the same time and many more settings.
+Additionally you can define additional `vars` that may also contain or overwrite connection variables like `ansible_user`, `ansible_host` or `ansible_port`.
 It is also possible to define variables under `vars_prompt:` to ask for input for specific variables that you don't want to write down in any file.

+Important to note that `become: true` is handled differently when used at the beginning of a `playbook` compared to when used in a specific `task` or `role`.
+When used at the beginning of a `playbook` Ansible will change the user on the target host to `root`, while when used in e.g. a `task` it is similar to using `sudo`.
+This is a majorly change that should be taken into account when e.g.: using `ansible_user_id`.
+Using `become: true` in the heading of a `playbook` should be avoided if possible as running everything as `root` also may create undesired security issues.

 After the first 'configuration' blog it is possible to define one or all of the following sections:
 - pre_tasks: list of tasks executed before roles